DavidJRada/getlucid/README.md

 - More interesting or psychedelic backgrounds, possibly add a button to make the background more interesting (trippy, counting sheep, calming moods etc)
 - Add music to go along with mood of background
 - Improve search ability to look for multiple tags
+- Add an interpret link to search a database for interpretations for dream themes